Learning Collusion in Episodic, Inventory-Constrained Markets

 After training, we simulate the agents in an evaluation episode (\Cref{fig:forced_deviation_DQN}).
 We focus on DQN here, discussing PPO in \Cref{sec:PPO_analysis}.
 Our DQN agents show behavior that slowly rises in collusiveness until both agents defect near the end of the episode.
 This suggests that the agents are capable of learning that late defection cannot be punished, while not fully applying the backward induction argument from \Cref{sec:collusion_comparison}.
 The rise in collusion at the beginning of the episode suggests a capability of establishing \emph{intra-episode} collusion, with the gradual, mutual price increase acting as a form of signaling.
 In \Cref{sec:appendix_unconstrained_DQN}, we show results without inventory constraints, where the agents' price curve is flatter, suggesting a strategy more based on solidified collusion over multiple episodes.

 To analyze the nature of the learned strategy, we force one agent to deviate at a certain timestep and record the response by both agents similarly to~\citet{calvanoArtificialIntelligenceAlgorithmic2020a}.
 Interestingly, deviation produces only a small reaction by the competing agent, while the deviating agent quickly returns to near their collusive level.
 With a deviation at time $t=1$ or at $t=9$, the impact on overall episode profits is negligible for both agents, with the deviating agent breaking even and the non-deviating agent losing only $0.2\%$ profit overall.
-We refer the reader to \Cref{fig:DQN_full_forced_deviation} in \Cref{sec:appendix_deviation_analysis} for details.
+We refer the reader to \Cref{sec:appendix_deviation_analysis} for details.